epelde/tdd-resources/articles.md

 **Test Smell: Everything is mocked.** Mocking all and each collaborator is a known antipattern.
 This tiny article talks about what not to mock. http://www.mockobjects.com/2007/04/test-smell-everything-is-mocked.html?m=1

-**The Magic Tricks of Testing by Sandi Metz.** Don't now what to test and what not to? **Test only the interface, not the implementation**.
+**The Magic Tricks of Testing by Sandi Metz.** Don't know what to test and what not to? **Test only the interface, not the implementation**.
 Doing so will allow us to change the implementation without causing our tests to break.
 It’s an overspecification that adds costs, and absolutely no value. https://www.youtube.com/watch?v=URSWYvyc42M

 **Is High Quality Software Worth the Cost?** Talking about inner software quality.https://martinfowler.com/articles/is-quality-worth-cost.html